Chinese Postman Problem (CPP): Complete Guide with Solutions 2024

 Step 5: Find the Euler circuit

-Finally, we discover the Euler circuit, which is a path that precisely traverses each graph edge.
+Finally, if your input graph has the Euler circuit, it is a path that precisely traverses each graph edge.
 The CPP can be resolved by taking this route.

 Even if the Chinese Postman Problem may appear to be challenging, the above steps guarantee that all graph edges are covered in the most effective way possible.